pcotret/homer/README.md

 # HOMER
 HOMER is an HOMEmade processoR with a custom 16-bit instruction set.
 The idea is to have fun with hardware processor development.
 An UART should be proposed as well.

+This is mainly based on the tutorial available at: http://labs.domipheus.com/blog/category/projects/tpu/

 ## HOMER features

 - [ ] 16 x 16-bit registers